doroshenko-viktor/doroshenko-viktor.github.io/content/python/requests.md

+---
+title: Python - Requests
+date: "2023-02-05"
+description: "Python `requests` library"
+---

-The requests module makes it easy to make GET requests in Python.
-Here is an example of how to make a GET request to a website using the requests.get() function:
+The requests module makes it easy to make `HTTP` requests in Python.
+Here is an example of how to make a GET request to a website using the `requests.get()` function:

 Copy code
 import requests